 Residents of Virginia are lucky enough to live in a climate that is forgiving to many ornamental species, including the showy hydrangea.
 Growing Hydrangeas in Virginia is easy and rewarding.
-Virginia even has its own native species, the bigleaf hydrangea, which is found in moist woodlands across the state and thrives in conditions from shade to full sun as long as its soil is adequately moist.
-These show-stopping shrubs are covered in large blossoms for a long bloom period summer into fall and come in a variety of colors—all perfect for gorgeous bouquets, too.
+Virginia even has its own native species, the old-fashioned snowball, or ‘Annabelle’ hydrangea which is a naturally occurring variant of the Wild or Smooth Hydrangea, which is found in moist woodlands across the state in nearly every county, thriving in conditions from shade to full sun as long as its soil is adequately moist.
+These show-stopping shrubs are covered in large blossoms for a long bloom period summer into fall—all perfect for gorgeous bouquets, too.

 Few wedding or vineyard enthusiasts aren’t familiar with the spectacular display of hydrangeas that line the front walk of Pippin Hill Farm & Vineyards, shown above.
 These beauties are the “Lime Light” Hydrangea Paniculata variety.
 They have become the hallmark of countless wedding portraits and welcome thousands of guests to the tasting room every year, making them possibly the most photographed hydrangeas in the country.

 What is the Best Hydrangea to Grow in Virginia?

 It’s a cliché answer, but it depends.
 There are six main types of lovely hydrangeas grown ornamentally, but this is our selection of the four that do the best in our Virginia growing zones and that are commonly available.
 It’s important to take into account each type’s sun and moisture preferences.
 Typically, hydrangeas prefer morning sun and prefer to avoid the direct heat of the afternoon, so think about the north and east sides of your home.